LouisErigHerve/Password_Generator/README.md

 # Password_Generator
-A simple password generator : Decimal, Hexadecimal, Letters (uppercase and lowercase), Special characters
+A simple password generator : Decimal, Hexadecimal, Letters (uppercase and lowercase), Special characters or Custom ASCII list

 # How to ?